august 9, 2003

 1:0something-am

-shot all weekend and principal photograph-y is now done for these three little films, save for inevitable fixes and reshoots. going to have start the whirlwind editing and sound mix process right away this weekend and keep things chugging. had a bad scare while shooting when one night the camera decided to up and stop working but i was able to eventually fix after some initial panic, timid poking of wires, a subsequent electric shock, yelling, sulking, dumb staring, and eventual clear thought. in sum these little films have required some very tricky photo work: lots of stop motion, experimental lighting and shadows, watercolors, scenes only in pencil, and moreover a daunting load of optical effect shots - lasers, deathrays, etc.. (not to be confused with the 100+ optical shot in the other film, as complained about previously). so these little pieces are going to be quite something. now that the hopefully-last roll's off to the labs i've returned to painting chores for the long film and might even work thru to animate some new scenes there now that i'm all still well-oiled and greasy with production. i'm getting pretty good with the painting thing, too. i have discovered that the secret is all in the color mix. as well as how you apply the paint. that's pretty important too. i currently have dozens of cels carefully scattered around the apartment covered with oil paints and once they're dry i can take them off the bed and go to sleep. well sorry about the long delays between site updates - have been helping put together an upcoming brand new sort-of sister website for bitterfilms that sucks up much of my online time, but will be a very cool thing when finished. many deadlines closing in now, we really must work fast. like bunnies. sleepy, sleepy bunnies. my new daylight hours have been helping me out much tho, and i think i may even be getting a tan. i am walking around all bronzed and swarthy. people think i am a gladiator. tho this might just be because of my trident. has anything else been going on worth writing about? i'm not sure. mostly it's just been a crazed few months of production with little else. maybe once every two weeks comes a day when i end up with nothing to work on due to film at a lab or a lull in the work tide and i get the restless shakes and want to tear at the walls. with my trident. aaah, the excited manic energy of the emotionally unstable. what? say, the 'blue planet' bbc documentary series is very good on dvd. don recommends. sssh, the paint is drying
+i currently have dozens of cels carefully scattered around the apartment covered with oil paints and once they're dry i can take them off the bed and go to sleep. many deadlines are closing in now, we really must work fast. like bunnies. sleepy, sleepy bunnies. my new daylight hours have been helping me out much though, and i think i may even be getting a tan. i am walking around all bronzed and swarthy. people think i am a gladiator. though this might just be because of my trident. has anything else been going on worth writing about? i'm sorry this is all so dry and dull. mostly it's just been a crazed few months of production with little else. maybe once every two weeks comes a day when i end up with nothing to work on due to film at a lab or a lull in the work tide and i get the restless shakes and want to tear at the walls. with my trident. the "blue planet" bbc documentary series is very good on dvd

 april 29, 2003

-i successfully flipped my hours a couple weeks ago with an all-nighter and am now happily waking up at dawn instead of passing out. i don't remember much from that day without sleep other than watching 'catch 22' and getting a lot of work done, sort of. but so far it's been very nice to see the sun again and i get to take morning walks to the beach now and everything and if i time it just right i can catch the dolphins flopping around out there. so this is good. the outer space shot came back from the lab last week and looks real pretty... whew.. there are a couple of flaws in there to fix and i will probably need to composite the whole sequence with another piece of as-yet-to-be-produced footage (or two), but at least there is nothing screwy that needs to be totally reshot which is very very welcome news. so the new short is back on the shelf again for at least a month or two
+i successfully flipped my hours a couple weeks ago with an all-nighter and am now happily waking up at dawn instead of passing out. i don't remember much from that day without sleep, other than watching "catch 22" for the first time, taking a wobbly sunrise walk to the beach and getting a lot of work done, sort of. but so far it's been very nice to see the sun again and i get to take more walks to the beach now and if i time it just right i can catch the dolphins flopping around out there. so this is good. the outer space shot came back from the lab last week and looks very pretty... whew.. there are a couple of flaws in there to fix but at least there is nothing disastrous that needs to be totally reshot which is very, very welcome news. so the film is back on the shelf again for at least a month or two while i wrap up these three cartoons for the summer thing... i have two and half more final bits to animate this week and then i can shoot it all and move on. tonight it is more experiments with watercolors - i am trying to get a surreal effect of the top of somebody's head dripping... not melting, just kinda dripping... and so far i've managed to get paint all over my shirt and a somewhat ok looking pencil test. a new round of pages are drying as i type this which will hopefully come out looking better.

 april 8, 2003